Optimal Entry and Consumption under Habit Formation: Mathematical Model and Preliminaries

+\begin{remark} We focus on the case $p<0$ in the present paper because functions $A(t,s)$, $B(t,s)$ and $C(t,s)$ as solutions to some future ODEs (\ref{atts}), (\ref{btts}), (\ref{ctts}) are all bounded and the utility $U(x)$ is also bounded from above, which can significantly simplify the proof of the verification result in Theorem \ref{thm} and the proof of comparison results in Proposition \ref{compp}.
+The other case $0<p<1$ can essentially be handled in a similar way.
+However, as the process $\hat{\mu}_t$ in \eqref{dhatmut} is unbounded and functions $A(t,s)$, $B(t,s)$ and $C(t,s)$ may explode at some $t\in [0,T]$, one needs some additional parameter assumptions to guarantee integrability conditions and martingale properties in the proofs of some main results. \end{remark}

-\begin{Assumption} According to Remark \ref{effdomain} for the interior control problem, it is assumed from this point onwards that $x_0-\kappa t>z_0 m(t)$ for any $0\leq t\leq T$, i.e. the initial wealth is sufficiently large to support that the interior control problem is always well defined for any $0\leq t\leq T$, where $m(t)$ is defined by
+\begin{Assumption} According to Remark \ref{effdomain} for the interior control problem, it is assumed from this point onwards that $x_0-\kappa t>z_0 m(t)$ for any $0\leq t\leq T$, i.e. the initial wealth is sufficiently large after paying information costs such that the interior control problem is well defined for any $0\leq t\leq T$, where $m(t)$ is defined by

-Here $m(t)$ in \eqref{mt} represents the cost of subsistence consumption per unit of standard of living at time $t$ because the interior control problem is solvable if and only if $\hat{X}_t^{*}\geq m(t)Z_t$, $0\leq t\leq T$, see Lemma \ref{lma4pre}. \end{Assumption}
+We note that $m(t)$ in \eqref{mt} represents the cost of subsistence consumption per unit of standard of living at time $t$ because the interior control problem is solvable if and only if $\hat{X}_t^{*}\geq m(t)Z_t$, $0\leq t\leq T$, see Lemma \ref{lma4pre}. \end{Assumption}